palewire/django-calaccess-raw-data/docs/managementcommands.rst

     $ python manage.py updatecalaccessrawdata --resume-download

-You can skip the download's confirmation prompt using Django's standard ``--no-input`` option.
+You can skip the download's confirmation prompt using Django's standard ``--noinput`` option.

 .. code-block:: bash